 Wrongful Dismissal | Introduction

-Wrongful dismissal claims can be brought in the Employment Tribunal, County Court or High Court depending on the value of the claim.
+Wrongful dismissal claims can be brought in the Employment Tribunal, County Court or High Court, depending on the value of the claim.

 Minimum Notice Periods for Wrongful Dismissal